wp-plugins/email-users/readme.txt

 * Added messages to alert user when addresses were filtered out due to Mass Email setting.
 * Added internationalization support for some additional messages.
 * Inclusion of Russian language translation files.
+* Fixed bug which resulted in duplicate emails for recipients when both roles and users were selected.

 = Version 4.3.7 =
 * Fixed minor typos.